awsdocs/amazon-s3-user-guide/doc_source/undelete-objects.md

 **To recover deleted objects from an S3 bucket**

+The following steps describe how to recover deleted objects that are not folders from your S3 bucket including objects that are within those folders\.

 1. Sign in to the AWS Management Console and open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.

 1. In the **Bucket name** list, choose the name of the bucket that you want\.